seiteta/seiteta.github.io_old/_posts/2014-12-04-machine-learning-notes.md

 $$\Theta_j := \Theta_j - \alpha \dfrac{1}{z}(temp_j^{(1)} + temp_j^{(2)} + \cdots + temp_j^{(z)})$$

 Linear regression, logistic regression are easily parallelizable.
 For neural networks, we can compute forward propagation and back propagation on subsets of data on many machines.

+## XVII.
+Photo OCR (Week 11)

+### Problem Description and Pipeline

+A machine learning pipeline is a system with many components, several of which may use a machine learning.

+In this example, the photo OCR pipeline is Photo OCR Pipeline: Image –> Text detection –> Character segmentation –> Character recognition

+### Sliding Windows

+First, we collect positive and negative examples of a fixed dimension to build a training set for a supervised learning algorithm.
+The algorithm takes an input image patch and classifies it as either containing a text or not.

+Then, we start by taking a rectangular patch of the image and run this image patch through our classifier, as the patch slides through the entire photo.
+The amount by which we shift the patch each time is a parameter called step-size or stride.

+### Getting Lots of Data and Artificial Data

+To get a high performance machine learning system we can take a low bias learning algorithm and train it on a massive training set.
+Artificial data synthesis is an easy way to provide such training set.
+Date can be created from scratch or can be modified version of a small labeled training set.

+When creating artifical data, introduced distortions should represent the type of distortions in the test set.
+Adding purely random noise usually does not help.

+Before getting more data, we should make sure that we have a low bias classifier (by plotting learning curves), for example a neural network with lots of features or hiddent units.

+### Ceiling Analysis

+Ceiling analysis is used to evaluate each module of the pipeline in terms of potential performance improvement of the entire system.
+It can help us to decide on which module we should spend our time on.
+To estimate the performance improvement of each module, we can build manually perfect outputs for each module and see how it affects the overall performance of the system.

+## Conclusion

+This MOOC was amazing.
+Thank you very much Andrew Ng!